xhocquet/xhocquet.github.io/_reflections/2025-12-15-reflections-gd-sync-implementation.md

 I recently completed a little side-quest to add multiplayer support to an existing game!

 An acquaintance from a game development Discord server was looking for help adding multiplayer support to an existing hobby project.
 The game is a 'rocket jumper' game: think of the [Soldier from TF2](https://wiki.teamfortress.com/wiki/Soldier).
-Using this mechanic of launching yourself up with your own projectiles, you jump from platform to platform and attempt to reach the top (video below).
+Using this mechanic of launching yourself up with your own projectiles, you jump from platform to platform and attempt to reach the top (video at the bottom).

 The game is intuitive and it works well in practice.
 Now imagine if you add in some friends and the fun of blasting them out of your way - way more fun.